-In addition to an online store, the Woodland Park campus has an on-site store.
-School supplies and a selection of Berkeley College apparel and merchandise are available.
-Students also have the convenience of shopping online and having their orders shipped to any Berkeley College campus for pick up at no extra charge.
+School supplies and a selection of Berkeley College apparel and merchandise are available on the online Berkeley Store and an on-site store on the Woodland Park campus.
+Students may shop online and have their orders shipped to any Berkeley College campus for pick up at no extra charge.
 The Berkeley Store hours are posted on its website.

-Most courses use Digital Learning Resources and do not require the purchase of textbook.
-If a textbook is required for a course, the information, including course requirements, pricing, International Standard Book Numbers (ISBN), and available textbook options may be found on The College Store's website.
-Textbooks are generally available two weeks before the start of each term.
+Most courses use eTexts and do not require the purchase of textbook.
+If a textbook is required for a course, the information, including course requirements, pricing, International Standard Book Numbers (ISBN), and available textbook options may be found on The Berkeley Store's website.
+Textbooks are generally available two weeks before the start of each semester.

-Students with anticipated financial aid credit may charge books against the anticipated funds by submitting a signed

-"Transfer of Funds Request" form to the Student Accounts Department.
+Students with anticipated financial aid credit may charge books against the anticipated funds by submitting a signed "Transfer of Funds Request" form to the Student Accounts Department.
 This form is available on Blackboard.